Across Programming Language Silos: A Study on Cross-Lingual Retrieval-augmented Code Generation: Introduction

-The contributions of this work are summarized as follows: \begin{itemize}[leftmargin=*] \item \textbf{Novelty} -- We present the first study to explore the impact of multiple \textit{PL}s on RACG with various settings.
-We also take an initial step to study the impacts of retrieval data under adversarial attacks on the RACG across \textit{PL}s. \item \textbf{Significance} -- Our study deepens the understanding of cross-lingual RACG via extensive experiments (13 \textit{PL}s across multi-/mono-lingual code LLMs).
-We also analyze adversarial attacks that propagate across \textit{PL}s in RACG, quantify their cross-lingual robustness degradation, and establish foundations for reliable multi-lingual code assistants. \item \textbf{Usefulness} -- We construct 14k high-quality code generation instances and document annotations spanning 13 \textit{PL}s for study.
-We also \textbf{release the artifact}~\cite{artifact}, including data and code, to boost the {transparency} and facilitate further study. \item \textbf{Insight} -- Our study identifies the merits and limitations of retrieving different \textit{PL}s, quantifies the impact of adversarial attacks to RACG across \textit{PL}s, and sheds light on the possibility of going across \textit{PL} silos. \end{itemize}
+The contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item We present the first study to explore the code knowledge transfer in RACG across multiple \textit{PL}s, which sheds light on the possibility of going across \textit{PL} silos. \item Our study deepens the understanding of cross-lingual knowledge transfer in RACG via extensive experiments (3 retrieval experimental settings and 5 code LLMs and 13 \textit{PL}s). \item We construct nearly 14k high-quality code generation instances and document annotations spanning 13 \textit{PL}s.
+We also plan to release the dataset and experiment code to boost the transparency and facilitate further study. \end{itemize}